[Investigation] US billionaires funding EU culture war

 Acting together

-The groups are linked not just by their views and their billionaire donors, but sometimes act in concert on the EU stage.
+The groups are linked not just by their views and their donors, but sometimes act in concert on the EU stage.

 Some have taken part in events organised by Agenda Europe, which calls itself "an informal network" of "individuals, NGOs, and experts" and which holds annual summits.

-It was a "secure, closed network of pro-family, pro-life, pro-freedom allies", Sophia Kuby, one of the ADF's EU lobbyists, and the daughter of a right-wing German writer, said in her presentation at its 2014 event.
+Agenda Europe was a "secure, closed network of pro-family, pro-life, pro-freedom allies", Sophia Kuby, one of the ADF's EU lobbyists, and the daughter of a right-wing German writer, said in her presentation at its 2014 event.

 Another way to describe Agenda Europe would be "a loose network of mainly civil society associations, representatives of the Catholic church, other churches, Catholic academics and politicians, who network, discuss, and strategise on how to advance a religious world view inside Europe, nationally and in European institutions".